Codecademy/docs/content/general/concepts/what-is-graphql/what-is-graphql.md

   - 'paths/front-end-engineer-career-path'
 ---

+[GraphQL](https://graphql.org/) is an open-source query language that allows developers to consume, construct, and create APIs in their own unique way.

 ## History of GraphQL

-[GraphQL](https://graphql.org/) was developed by Facebook in 2012 to address internal issues with their mobile applications.
+GraphQL was developed by Facebook in 2012 to address internal issues with their mobile applications.
 As an alternative to typical REST architecture, GraphQL became open-source in 2015.
-Consequently, GraphQL makes data transfers more efficient, network usage for Facebook's mobile applications was drastically reduced.
-As of now, GraphQL has attracted a large number of developers and is becoming increasingly popular for client-server communication.
+Consequently, because GraphQL makes data transfers more efficient, it reduced network usage for Facebook's mobile applications drastically.
+Since then, GraphQL has attracted a large number of developers and is becoming increasingly popular for client-server communication.

-## What is GraphQL?

-GraphQL is an open-source query language that allows developers to consume, construct, and create APIs in their own unique way.

 ## Why adopt GraphQL?